oldschoolgg/obdocs/BSO.md

 - There are special, custom items, like Mystery boxes and BSO pets
 - Everything is tradeable, and there are no ironmen

+## Lottery

+The BSO banklottery is a lottery where u can put both items and gp in.
+To put in items do =lotterybank *itemname*, every item(stack) has to have a value of 10m and you need to put in 50m worth per command.
+Every 10m u put in, is equal to 1 ticket.
+To put in gp do =buy x bank lottery ticket, where the x is for the amount of tickets u want to buy.
+Again these are 10m each.

+As a tier 3 patron, or higher, u can see the items in the lottery using the =lottery command.

+The lottery happens every now and than and isn’t usually drawn on a specific date.

 ## BSO Items
 Some items are unique to BSO due to custom bosses, mechanic changes, and drop table changes.
 These can be extremely useful for everything from PvM to Skilling, and are often very rare drops.